 Recurly offers ACH bank payments through our integration with Check Commerce, a payment gateway that specializes in ACH payments.
 ACH payments allow you to directly debit and credit a customer's bank account, without having to go through credit card processors or deal with physical checks.

 - This feature is only available for merchants domiciled in the United States.

-- ACH is included in the Enterprise and Professional plans at no additional cost; Check Commerce fees will apply.
+- The ACH feature is included in the Professional, Elite, and Enterprise plans and transactions count towards the dollar amount of the transactions processed; Check Commerce fees will apply.

-- Merchants not currently on Enterprise or Professional plan can try out ACH on a sandbox site before upgrading.
+- Merchants not currently on Professional, Elite, or Enterprise plans can try ACH on a sandbox site before upgrading.

 Check Commerce is a gateway that specifically accepts ACH payments.
 In order to process ACH payments, merchants will need to get a Check Commerce account via Recurly.
 The ACH application process generally takes 3-4 days with submittal of required documents.

 - Merchants must be located in the United States to apply